SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Compute_Requirements.md

 > [!NOTE]
 >
-> - Cassandra 4.x does not support Windows so you will need extra Linux servers to host the Cassandra database in order to use this version.
+> - Cassandra 4.x does not support Windows, so you will need extra Linux servers to host the Cassandra database in order to use this version.
 > - Currently, Cassandra versions 4.0 and 4.1 are supported in the 4.x range.

 ### RAM